MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0030-pagerenamenotallowed.md

 If the rename was done in order to comply with naming rules such as [AS0011](appsourcecop-as0011-identifiersmusthaveaffix.md), consider obsoleting the page and introducing a new one.

-## Examples of errors for dependent extensions:
+## Examples of errors for dependent extensions

 Renaming a page has the same consequences as removing it for dependent extensions which are referencing it by name.
 You can then find examples of errors reported in dependent extensions in rule [AS0029](appsourcecop-as0029-pagedeletionnotallowed.md).